Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 “The available evidence suggests that weight loss of at least 5% can improve NAFLD, with a weight loss of 7–10% having some impact on NASH and fibrosis.”

-It’s pretty simple… if you’re overweight, losing body fat will lead to losing significant liver fat.
+It’s pretty simple… if you’re overweight, losing body fat can help reduce liver fat.
 And if you lose enough liver fat, your liver can start healing.

 To lose weight (which should mostly consist of fat—not muscle), you have 3 choices: diet, exercise, or some combination thereof.
-In another article titled “blah blah blah Mediterranean diet”, we discuss a liver friendly diet at length.
+In another article titled “Liver Fat and the Mediterranean Diet”, we discuss a liver friendly diet at length.
 However in this article, we will discuss the benefits of exercise on your liver.

 We dealt with the first point above, but let’s now discuss exercise’s benefits on liver beyond that of creating a caloric deficit so as to lose weight.